-Applicants must submit certified copies of the qualification and a statement of attainment or a record of results issued by a Registered Training Organisation showing that they have attained units of competency CPPSEC5004A and CPPSEC5005A.
-Such documents must be submitted by applicants either with their licence application or within 42 days of having lodged their licence application.
+Applicants must submit certified copies of the qualification and a statement of attainment or a record of results issued by a Registered Training Organisation showing that they have attained the required units of competency.
+Such documents must be submitted either with the application, or within 42 days of lodging the application.

 Applicants must demonstrate, to the satisfaction of the Commissioner of Police, that they possess the following experience:

 - have held a Class 1 and/or a Class 2 security licence continuously for a total period of at least 5 years, or

 - have been recorded as a nominated person for one or more master security licensees continuously for a total period of at least 5 years, or

 - have been employed by one or more master security licensees to manage the carrying on of security activities continuously for a total period of at least 5 years, or

 - have carried on the activities authorised by a Class 2A licence in another jurisdiction, or as an exempt person, for a total period of at least 5 years.

 Note: relevant experience is deemed to be continuous if not broken by any period in excess of 12 months, including the period immediately prior to the application for the Class 2A licence.